Simple-Organization/signal-factory/tests/old-selectors/README.md

+# Old signals/atoms

+That part we are keeping old designs of `atoms` and `selectors` used to make tests, experiments and benchmarks

-# Old selectors
+## Old selectors

-They was created before the new selector api came out, but we keep them here for tests and experiments
+They was created before the `new selector` api came out, but we keep them here for tests and experiments

-The new selector must use `signalFactory` to create its internal state
+The `new selector` must use `signalFactory` to create its internal state

 And it need to have all functionalities as the previous `selectors`